 Crop variety: To determine the best seed variety for our region, we consulted with the National Sweet Sorghum Producers and Processors Association (NSSPPA) and trialed several seed varieties (Dale, Sand Mountain, 1810, 2308, and a dual sugar/popping variety) in Year 1 on plots small enough for one farm family to handle efficiently.
 The plots ranged in size from 1/4 to 1 acre.
 We tracked timing for planting, intensive cultivation, scouting, plant growth, harvest, pressing, evaporation and finishing the product and made adjustments in our plans for Year 2.

 On three sites, the seeds were in the ground the first week of June.
-On the Palmer farm, wet conditions caused late planting (approximately July 1), and although the varieties used (1810 and 2308) had shorter maturity dates, harvest was delayed until mid-October and some cane was not pressed due to time and weather constraints.
+On the Palmer farm, wet conditions caused late planting (approximately July 1), and although the varieties used (1810 and 2308) had shorter maturity dates, harvest was delayed until mid-October and much of the cane was not pressed due to time and weather constraints.
 Palmer farm used a corn binder but had difficulty with tall grass (foxtail) clogging up the cutter.
 It still required several persons to gather and stack the cane and cut off the seedheads.

 Consultation with a regional grower and processor indicated problems with the Dale variety as well, and this producer recommended Sugar Drip as a variety that has been successful in northern Indiana.

-To make improvements in Year 2, we plan to adjust the planting equipment and seed plates for better in-row seed spacing, and our regional consultant suggested using tapioca (as a dummy seed) mixed with the sorghum seed to promote spacing.
-We plan to thin plants very early in the growth process to about 12″.
-Spacing between rows will depend on the cultivation equipment each farmer chooses to use, some of which is shared cooperatively, at 30″-36″.
+To make improvements in Year 2, we planned to adjust the planting equipment and seed plates for better in-row seed spacing, and our Amish farmer consultant suggested using tapioca (as a dummy seed) mixed with the sorghum seed to promote spacing.
+We plan to thin plants very early in the growth process to 8" - 12".
+Spacing between rows will depend on the cultivation equipment each farmer chooses to use, some of which is shared cooperatively, at 30"-36".
 Plot size is dependent on the farmer's preferred use of equipment, available land, and labor available at critical cultivation and harvesting periods.
 We found that overall in Year 1, the intense time and labor associated with harvest, pressing, evaporation and finishing would severely limited our capacity for any increase in production of the syrup in Year 2.
 This became another challenge for our project.

 Tools and equipment for pressing, evaporation and finishing: In Year 1, as planned, we used cooperative labor and tools to process the sorghum cane into syrup.
 We pressed all the cane with Merry Lea Environmental Learning Center's (ML-ELC) antique press powered by an antique tractor.
 We also evaporated the juice to at least 220o at ML-ELC on their wood-fired evaporation unit.
 We were able to store the cooled, partially processed juice in plastic 5-gallon buckets at ML-ELC's walk-in cooler and use the ML-ELC produce facility to store and clean equipment for pressing and evaporation of the juice.

 Due to the extended time frame for harvesting, we had an equally extended time frame for finishing and canning the final syrup product, which made the one-time rental of a commercial kitchen for finishing and canning unworkable.
-Therefore finishing and bottling of the syrup was completed by Jane and Charlie Loomis at Old Loon Farm's kitchen facility over a period of several weeks between October 8 -31.
-We initially boiled the syrup product to 235o (Brix reading of ~78) outdoors over propane cookers at the farm, and then completed the final filtering and bottling on the stove top indoors.
+Therefore final finishing and bottling of the syrup was completed by Jane and Charlie Loomis at Old Loon Farm's kitchen facility over a period of several weeks between October 8 -31.
+We initially boiled the syrup product to 235o (Brix reading of ~78) outdoors over propane cookers, and then completed the final filtering and bottling on the stove top indoors.
 We used finishing equipment that is also used for maple syrup and/or honey production, including filters, refractometer, thermometers, and stainless steel pots.
 The total process took most of the month of October and produced an uneven product.

-We shared information about our project with other local farmers through electronic media, handouts, meetings, cooperative crop scouting, and a local sorghum festival held at the ML-ELC in mid-October.
-This effort recruited additional farmers to work with us in Year 2 of the project.
-Through meetings and mentoring, we will help the new producers select seed, plant, cultivate and harvest based on our findings from Year 1 of the project.
+In Year 1, we shared information about our project with other local farmers through electronic media, handouts, farmer meetings, cooperative crop scouting, and a local sorghum festival held at the ML-ELC in mid-October.
+This effort generated interest and recruited one additional farmer to work with us in Year 2 of the project.
+Through meetings and mentoring, we helped the new producer select seed, plant, cultivate and harvest based on our findings from Year 1 of the project.

-After unsuccessfully searching for an appropriate marketing coordinator over the first 6 months of the project and nearing the deadline for our first event, we contracted with a local writer to help us produce press releases, hand outs, and on-line event announcements to work with us for our festival event.
+After unsuccessfully searching for an appropriate marketing coordinator over the first 6 months of the project and nearing the deadline for our first event, we contracted with a local writer to help us produce press releases, hand outs, and on-line event announcements to work with us for our 2017 fall festival.
 For marketing our sorghum syrup, we realized that each cooperating farmer had many local business contacts in the region, and that we could continue to contact local outlets and distribute product and price information over the fall and winter season.
-Thus far, we have not hired a professional marketing coordinator, but we have sold our sorghum syrup at local farm markets, and distributed product and a pricing sheet to local chefs and restaurants, food businesses and brewers, requesting they sample our product and give us feedback.
-This effort to expand the market will continue throughout Year 2, with hiring of a marketing coordinator remaining an option.
+Through 2018, we had not hired a professional marketing coordinator, but we sold our sorghum syrup at local farm markets, and distributed product and a pricing sheet to local chefs and restaurants, food businesses and brewers, requesting they sample our product and give us feedback.
+This effort to expand the market continued throughout Year 2, with hiring of a marketing coordinator remaining an option.

 We have learned over the course of the project so far, that central processing is a common way that sorghum is and has historically been produced.
-Individual processing is possible and sustainable for a small amount of syrup production, but fails to support production of larger quantities.
-The cooperating farmers have agreed that central processing with Heritage Acres is an appropriate change for Year 2 for our project.
+Individual processing is possible and sustainable for a small amount of syrup production, but fails to support production of larger quantities for retail or wholesale.
+The cooperating farmers agreed that central processing with Heritage Acres would be an appropriate change for Year 2 for our project.

-We have recruited at least two additional farmers interested in production of sorghum syrup for the 2018 season, with one following through and joining the cooperative effort.
-We planned to support their inclusion in the group by: 1) information sharing, physical assistance in growing, cultivating and harvesting the crop; 2) providing seed for crop and cover crops up to $100 per acre; 3) sharing planting, cultivating and harvesting equipment; 4) providing individualized labels for their syrup product.
-In return, the new farmers will 1) assist with group planting, cultivation and harvest; 2) share agro information regarding their plots; 3) assist with marketing and promotion of the syrup product; 4) assist with outreach events.
+We found at least two additional farmers interested in production of sorghum syrup for the 2018 season, with one following through and joining the cooperative effort.
+We planned to support their inclusion in the group by: 1) information sharing, physical assistance in growing, cultivating and harvesting the crop; 2) providing seed for crop and cover crops; 3) sharing planting, cultivating and harvesting equipment; 4) providing individualized labels for their syrup product.
+In return, the new farmer is to 1) assist with group planting, cultivation and harvest; 2) share agronomic information regarding their plots; 3) assist with marketing and promotion of the syrup product; 4) assist with outreach events.